 - Toe Protection: Non-Safety Toe

 Quick note: If you’re enjoying this Thorogood Boot review, then you’ll probably like this comprehensive Wolverine 1000 Mile Review.

 COMFORT & DURABILITY

 The 6″ Thorogood moc toes are some of the more comfortable boots you’ll own.
 This is due to the Poron comfort cushioned insole.
 You can remove them, but why would you?
-4 years in they are wearing strong and show no signs of deterioration.
+A handful of years in they are wearing strong and show no signs of deterioration.

 On the outside, the MAXWear Wedge outsole is extremely durable and made with slip and oil resistance in mind.
 These boots truly are made for workwear professionals.
 The wedge gets dirty fairly quickly, but can be easily cleaned up.

 And though the boots aren’t waterproof that doesn’t mean they aren’t snow friendly.
 I wear my Thorogoods in the snow every winter season.
 As long as there aren’t slush puddles everywhere, you’ll be alright.
 You can always apply mink oil or waterproofing spray if you want to be safe.